 Indeed two cameras hung from her shoulders on neat black leather straps.
 Erlon smiled, grateful for her diligence.

 The smile widened as she snapped new shots.
 He hoped it didn’t seem as fake as it did in the one on the Commission website now.
 But his smiles looked fake in all photos, no matter how hard he tried.
 It was draining, trying to look that happy when he had so much on his mind, so many things to think through.

 Devin didn’t seem to notice.
-She seemed happy enough with the shots as she reviewed them on her cameras.
+She seemed happy enough with her shots as she reviewed them on the camera screens.

-“But you never know till you see them on a full-size screen,” she murmured.
+“But you never know till you see them full-size,” she murmured.
 She transferred the camera’s memory chip into the laptop she had brought this time.
 After a moment she frowned and turned the screen toward him.

 He did.
 Somehow the photos seemed less surreal today, though maybe it was because he knew what to look for.
 He nodded, satisfied.
 There was no tiny missing square in the corner this time.